MonstroThemes/directive-components/README.md

 ## List of directives ##

-* [Show](https://bitbucket.org/vasile_rusnac/nucleus-react/src/master/utils/directive-components/show/) shows or hides components
+* [Show](https://bitbucket.org/) shows or hides components
-* [Hide](https://bitbucket.org/vasile_rusnac/nucleus-react/src/master/utils/directive-components/hide/) hides or shows components
+* [Hide](https://bitbucket.org/) hides or shows components
-* [DisplayAll](https://bitbucket.org/vasile_rusnac/nucleus-react/src/master/utils/directive-components/display-all/) displays and array of items, such as posts on an archive
+* [DisplayAll](https://bitbucket.org/) displays and array of items, such as posts on an archive
-* [It](https://bitbucket.org/vasile_rusnac/nucleus-react/src/master/utils/directive-components/it/) combines all directives, so you don't have to import them indidually.
+* [It](https://bitbucket.org/) combines all directives, so you don't have to import them individually.
 Arguably improves/decreases readability.